 He has been involved in many appellate decisions which shaped the development of employment law in New Jersey, and has a broad range of experience in collective bargaining/labor arbitration/NLRB practice in the private sector, and collective negotiations/PERC practice in the public sector, along with the federal and state Departments of Labor.
 He handled a Teamsters negotiations for several gas distributorships in the Northeast, including the successful handling of a one-month strike.
 He has handled a variety of issues concerning construction contractors such as disputes with unions and union funds over pre-hire agreements and prevailing wage issues.
 He has represented clients in state court Chancery proceedings and federal court cases involving minority shareholder rights, employment and non-compete matters, and internal disputes among joint venture members, shareholders, partners, officers, and employees in food operations, distributorships, and professional partnerships.

 He represented the contract purchaser of a casino in a dispute involving purchase rights, insureds in coverage dispute matters concerning environmental and asbestos policies; and in matters in federal court representing a medical group in a qui tam action under the False Claims Act by former hospital employees involving Medicare claims and payments; a defendant in a dispute over sports memorabilia allegations involving an NFL team; and a professional liability suit against a law firm.
 He recently successfully represented a national auto parts distributor in several federal court matters alleging discrimination claims, and an engineering company regarding FMLA claims.
 He served as a court-appointed special master, then mediator, in a dispute among the family shareholders of a restaurant chain.
 He has also served as a Hearing Examiner for Essex County, Hudson County and the City of Elizabeth Police Department.
-As a mediator, he has mediated over a hundred matters in cases involving labor and employment law, internal entity disputes, business disputes, non-competition and confidentiality issues, and professional liability.
+As a mediator, he has mediated over two hundred matters in cases involving labor and employment law, internal entity disputes, business disputes, non-competition and confidentiality issues, and professional liability.